Letterforms above by Helen Tseng. Flower pattern inside by Joro Chen.

 I've been online since eWorld and sent my first web site over FTP in 1997 after I learned HTML from Jonah Peretti in my hometown high school.
 Since then, I've worked for Quora, Facebook, some small startups, a massive retailer, a veterinary hospital, and myself, doing freelance web design.
 My full CV is here.

 I currently post at Sucks to Suck with my pals David Cole and Omar Khalid.
-Some recent posts from me include thoughts on my father’s death; concern that people have been misinformed about the origin of the universe; the usual garbage about literature and technology; occasional video podcasts; and so on.
+Some recent posts from me include thoughts on my father’s death and more on my mother’s death; concerns that people have been misinformed about the origin of the universe; the usual garbage about literature and technology; occasional video podcasts; and so on.
 I’m probably most active online here!

 Quora (2016-2020)